Postpartum depression: 19th century and after

 With the 19th century came a new attitude about the relationship between female mental illness and pregnancy, childbirth, or menstruation.
 The famous short story, "The Yellow Wallpaper", was published by Charlotte Perkins Gilman in this period.
 In the story, an unnamed woman journals her life when she is treated by her physician husband, John, for hysterical and depressive tendencies after the birth of their baby.
 Gilman wrote the story to protest the societal oppression of women as the result of her own experience as a patient.

-Also during the 19th century, gynecologists embraced the idea that female reproductive organs, and the natural processes they were involved in, were at fault for "female insanity."
-Approximately 10% of asylum admissions during this period are connected to "puerperal insanity," the named intersection between pregnancy or childbirth and female mental illness.
+Also during the 19th century, gynecologists embraced the idea that female reproductive organs, and the natural processes they were involved in, were at fault for "female insanity".
+Approximately 10% of asylum admissions during this period are connected to "puerperal insanity", the named intersection between pregnancy or childbirth and female mental illness.
 It wasn't until the onset of the twentieth century that the attitude of the scientific community shifted once again: the consensus amongst gynecologists and other medical experts was to turn away from the idea of diseased reproductive organs and instead towards more "scientific theories" that encompassed a broadening medical perspective on mental illness.

 20th century and beyond

-Attitudes towards womens' health shifted between the 1970s and 2020s.
+Attitudes towards women's health shifted between the 1970s and 2020s.
 The phenomenon of baby blues was first named amid the surge of births following World War II and is understood as emotional distress of fluctuations that begin a couple days postpartum and can last up to two weeks, affecting 80% of new mothers.

 The definition of postpartum depression has been expanded into a spectrum of disorders under the umbrella term perinatal depression as per the DSM IV.